 The Time-Honored Art of Sword-Making

 Considered the premier present-day swordsmith in all of Japan, Yoshindo Yoshihara is the quintessential personification of Kodawari.
 Yoshindo san trains 6 apprentices in his Tokyo workshop, with each apprentice taking at least 10 years of training to become a true sword craftsman.
 At present, only around 300 swordsmiths remain active in Japan, with just 30 being full-time active practitioners.
-Using many special, ancient tools in a painstakingly protracted process, sword making includes smithing, with special attention to handling the iron and creating the crest and the scabbard.
-With his works being displayed at the Metropolitan Museum in New York and the Museum of Fine Arts in Boston, each of Yoshindo san’s swords is custom made and properly reflected in the cost to his discerning clients(!)
+Using many special, ancient tools in the painstakingly protracted process, sword making includes smithing, with special attention to handling the iron and creating the crest and the scabbard.
+With his works being displayed at the Metropolitan Museum in New York and the Museum of Fine Arts in Boston, each of Yoshindo san’s swords is custom made and properly reflected in the cost of his discerning clients(!)
 We look forward to returning to his Tokyo workshop in 2021.

 Nori from the Ariake Sea

 Each region of Japan has its own long-cherished foods packed with unique flavors and rich in nutrition.
 Producing these local specialties are people who are nothing short of craftsmen, using passion, ingenuity, and steady effort.
 One example is nori seaweed farmer Keiji Shimauchi.